DataDog/documentation/content/graphing/event_stream/_index.md

 ## Event Query Language

 You can narrow down your search by filtering on certain event properties.
 See the list of filters below for more details.
-Please note that filters perform an exact match search and will not work with partial strings.
+Note that filters perform an exact match search and will not work with partial strings.

 | Filter | Description |
 |--------|-------------|